Sinéad O'Connor on Saturday Night Live: Performance

+A piece of the ripped photo was picked up by the SNL comedian David Spade.
+The day after, the producer Ken Aymong asked Spade to hand his piece back.
+The other parts were collected by a crew member, who sold them to Inside Edition for $10,000.

 Reactions

 A nationwide audience saw O'Connor's live performance, which the New York Daily Newss front page dubbed a "Holy Terror".
-NBC received more than 500 calls on Sunday and 400 more on Monday, with all but seven criticising O'Connor.
+NBC received more than 500 calls on Sunday followed by 400 more on Monday, with all but seven criticizing O'Connor.
 It received 4,400 calls in total.
-Contrary to rumour, NBC was not fined by the Federal Communications Commission, which has no regulatory power over such behaviour.
-NBC did not edit the performance out of the West Coast tape-delayed broadcast that night, nor did they invite O'Connor to perform on the show for the rest of her life.
+Contrary to rumor, NBC was not fined by the Federal Communications Commission, which has no regulatory power over such behavior.
+NBC did not edit the performance out of the West Coast tape-delayed broadcast that night, nor did they ever invite O'Connor to perform on the show again.

+On stage during the goodnights, O'Connor was ignored by host Tim Robbins (a devout Catholic), who refused to acknowledge her, and the show's cast.
 The following week's episode was hosted by the actor Joe Pesci, who was raised Catholic.
-Holding up the photo she had torn up, he explained that he had taped it back together, to applause.
-He added that if O'Connor had appeared on an episode he was hosting, he would have "grabbed her by the eyebrows" and "would have gave [sic] her such a smack".
+Holding up the photo O'Connor had torn up, he explained that he had taped it back together, to applause.
+He added that if she had appeared on an episode he was hosting, he would have "grabbed her by the eyebrows" and "would have gave [sic] her such a smack".

 Criticism continued in the following days.
-The Catholic cardinal Bernard Francis Law (who in 2002 resigned as Archbishop of Boston for covering up abuse) called the act a "gesture of hate" and "neo-anti-Catholicism".
+The Catholic cardinal Bernard Francis Law called on NBC to apologize for "a gesture of hate acted out before millions" while also stating that O'Connor deserved love, pity, and forgiveness.
 The Anti-Defamation League condemned O'Connor, and misconstrued her Rasta emblem as a Jewish symbol.
 Joseph Swilling of the New York Post described the protest as "an act of hatred and intolerance" that promoted violence.
-A steamroller, operated by what O'Connor described as "intensely angry old people (with pointy noses)", crushed her records in front of the headquarters of her record label.
+A steamroller, operated by what O'Connor described as "intensely angry old people", crushed her records in front of the headquarters of her record label.
 She received support from some members of the Rastafari community and the Chicago Sun-Times columnist Richard Roeper, among others.

 O'Connor initially planned to hold a press conference in London, but feared this would become a media circus.
 Instead, she sent a letter to several major news organisations.
-She wrote that she had suffered childhood abuse due to the "history of my people, whose identity and culture were taken away from them by the British with full permission from the "Holy" Roman Empire.
+Tying in her experiences to victims of Catholic colonialism and persecution, she wrote that she had suffered childhood abuse due to the "history of my people, whose identity and culture were taken away from them by the British with full permission from the "Holy" Roman Empire.
 Which they gave for money and in the name of Jesus Christ", and added "the story of my people is the story of the African people, the Jewish people, the Amer-Indian people, the South American people [...] the story of countless millions of children whose families and nations were torn apart for money in the name of Jesus Christ".